Our Staff

 Clinical Coordinator

-• Claire Leipold, IHS
+• E. Claire Leipold, IHS

-Food Panry Director
+Food Pantry Director

 • Kassie McAlpin, MSW, LCSWA

-Community Clinical Therapist & Educator
+Community & Clinical Educator

-• Jessie Roberts, BSW
+• Jessie Roberts, BSW (MSW Intern)

 Biographies